-Required enclosures and submittals are specified on Page 2 of the IDEM Regional General Permit Notification Form (available on the IDEM Forms page).
+Required enclosures and submittals are specified on Page 2 of the IDEM Regional General Permit Notification Form.

-If you are submitting the Application for Authorization to Discharge Dredged or Fill Material to Isolated Wetlands and/or Waters of the State (available on the IDEM Forms page), please refer to Page 2 of the application.
+If you are submitting the Application for Authorization to Discharge Dredged or Fill Material to Isolated Wetlands and/or Waters of the State, please refer to Page 2 of the application.
 All required enclosures and submittals are specified in Section 6 (Drawing/Plan Requirements) and Section 7 (Supplemental Application Materials) of the application.

 On September 11, 2020, the U.S. Environmental Protection Agency finalized an updated Section 401 Water Quality Certification Rule (40 CFR Part 121) requiring that any request for 401 WQC contain a minimum of seven to nine elements.
 Additional information regarding this requirement can be found on the Application Materials Page.

 How can I avoid delays in the IDEM review process?